tomkerkhove/promitor/adding-a-new-scraper.md

 This guide walks you through the process of adding a new scraper type.

+You can use our code tour by using the [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) extension for VS Code and/or use it in [GitHub Codespaces](https://github.com/features/codespaces).

 ------------------------

 :loudspeaker: _Before implementing a new scraping type, please open an issue to